robotjackie/portfolio/about.md

 My long-term goal is to build economies around new technologies to lift developing communities out of poverty.
 I believe in holistic development.
 But to get there, I want experience in the trenches building my own companies (and dealing with government) first.

 This sounds too serious but I'm actually a pretty laid-back and goofy guy.
 To relax I like to draw and read a lot of manga.
 Hmm, maybe I'll be a manga artist one day.
-I also regularly make messes in my girlfriend's clean and tidy apartment.
+I also like bathing, boxing, and regularly making messes in my girlfriend's clean apartment.

 Feel free to reach out to me - my info is in the Contacts tab.